-The 1st Person in Context (PIC) Workshop and Challenge will be held in conjunction with ECCV on the afternoon of September 9th 2018, in Munich Germany.
+The 2nd Person in Context (PIC) Workshop and Challenge will be held in conjunction with ICCV2019, in Seoul, Korea.
 Recent years have witnessed the great progress of the perception task such as image classification, object detection and pixel-wise semantic/instance segmentation.
 It is the right time to go one step further to infer the relations between the objects.
 Increasingly more efforts are devoted to relation prediction, such as the Visual Genome and Google Open Image challenge.
 There are mainly two differences between existing relation prediction works and PIC challenge.
 Firstly, instead of inferring all the relations between any two objects, PIC focuses on estimating human-centric relations, including human-object relations and human-human relations.
 Each relation is represented by a triplet in the form of <Subject, Relation, Object>, such as <Human A, hold, Bottle A> and <Human A, hug, Human B>.
 In other words, under the definition of PIC, ‘Subject’ in the triplet should be human.
 Secondly, PIC targets at the relation segmentation.
 More precisely, traditional relation prediction only estimates the bounding box of ‘Subject’ and ‘Object’ while PIC needs to estimate their masks (shapes).

 This PIC Dataset is made freely available to academic and non-academic entities for non-commercial purposes such as academic research, teaching, scientific publications, or personal experimentation.
 Permission is granted to use the data given that you agree to our license terms.